Universal numerical convergence criteria for subhalo tidal evolution: Methodology

 \subsection{Numerical simulations}

 All simulations are carried out using the code $\gamer$ \citep{Schive2018MNRAS4814815S}, which supports hybrid CPU/GPU parallelization and AMR with octree data structure.
 Following \citet{Chiang2024arXiv241103192C}, we adopt a simulation box of size $(8\rvirh)^3$, covered by a $128^3$ root grid (level zero).
+The large box size ensures that tidally stripped particles always remain a sufficient distance from the simulation boundaries, which have outflow boundary conditions.
 A cell is refined whenever it contains more than $N_\text{par/cell}$ dark matter particles, and by design, the refinement levels of adjacent patches can vary by at most one level.
 For our fiducial AMR strategy, we adopt $N_\text{par/cell} = 4$ and allow up to nine levels of refinement.
 For our fiducial subhalo, which has $\rvir = 0.1 \rvirh$ and $c = 10$, this translates to a minimum cell size (and thus a maximum spatial resolution) of $\Delta x_\text{min} = 0.0012\rvir = 0.012\rsz$.
 In \S~\ref{sec:Universal_AMR_Force}, we discuss a variety of convergence tests by varying both the maximum refinement level (which controls $\Delta x_\text{min}$) and $N_\text{par/cell}$.

 It is important to distinguish between the minimum cell size that {\it can} be achieved, $\Delta x_\text{min}$, which is set by the maximum refinement level specified by the user, and the minimum cell size that is achieved instantaneously, $\Delta x^\text{ins}_\text{min}$.
 In general, $\Delta x^\text{ins}_\text{min}\geq \Delta x_\text{min}$, and equality will only be achieved if the structure in question has a sufficiently high density and/or if $N_\text{par/cell}$ is sufficiently small.
 Typically, a smaller value for $N_\text{par/cell}$ results in a more aggressively refined grid structure, which is more likely to reach the maximum allowed refinement level for a given density structure.